bcgov/digital.gov.bc.ca/README.md

 ### Strapi

-We will not document how to work with strapi here.
-The strapi [docs](https://docs.strapi.io/) are far more complete.
-They cover how to create graphql queries, how to create new content types, ets.
-We recommend following any one of the many tutorials or introductions to strapi found online to become comfortable with the development/configuration techniques used.
+The strapi [docs](https://docs-v3.strapi.io/) are thorough; they cover how to create [graphql queries](https://docs-v3.strapi.io/developer-docs/latest/development/plugins/graphql.html), how to [create new content types](https://docs-v3.strapi.io/user-docs/latest/content-types-builder/creating-new-content-type.html), etc.  We recommend following any one of the many tutorials or introductions to strapi found online to become comfortable with the development/configuration techniques used.

 However two things must be done before the local strapi development environment can mimic the deployments in dev, test and prod.